lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 realize that you will need to do this in practice.
 </li>

-<br> <font color="blue"> We are interested in seeing how the model
+<br> **We are interested in seeing how the model performs on unseen
-performs on unseen data.
+data.
 Thus, we partition the data into a train-test split.
 Ideally, there are enough rows of data to conduct a three-way train-validation-test split such that the train-validation set becomes the development set.
 However, we are working with a smaller amount of data, so we are using a two-way split, where the training set